AvirukBasak/shsc-lang/docs/LanguageDocs.md

 Creates an unnamed scope.
 It's pretty much useless.

-## Functions
+## Procedures
-The following is an example of a factorial program that shows how to use functions.
+The following is an example of a factorial program that shows how to use procedures.

 ### Example
 ```ruby